swannodette/logic-tutorial/README.md

 #'tut1/likes
 ```

-Relations don’t have to be a about a single entity.
+Relations don't have to be a about a single entity.
 We can define relationship between things!

 ```clj
 tut1=> (fact likes 'Bob 'Mary)